mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ## Upgrading to v6.5

-Pre Grafana 6.5.0, the CloudWatch datasource used the GetMetricStatistics API for all queries that did not have an ´id´ and did not have an ´expression´ defined in the query editor.
+Pre Mosaicoo 6.5.0, the CloudWatch datasource used the GetMetricStatistics API for all queries that did not have an ´id´ and did not have an ´expression´ defined in the query editor.
 The GetMetricStatistics API has a limit of 400 transactions per second (TPS).
 In this release, all queries use the GetMetricData API which has a limit of 50 TPS and 100 metrics per transaction.
 We expect this transition to be smooth for most of our users, but in case you do face throttling issues we suggest you increase the TPS quota.
 To do that, please visit the [AWS Service Quotas console](https://console.aws.amazon.com/servicequotas/home?r#!/services/monitoring/quotas/L-5E141212).
 For more details around CloudWatch API limits, [see CloudWatch docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_limits.html).

 Each request to the GetMetricData API can include 100 queries.
-This means that each panel in Grafana will only issue one GetMetricData request, regardless of the number of query rows that are present in the panel.
+This means that each panel in Mosaicoo will only issue one GetMetricData request, regardless of the number of query rows that are present in the panel.
 Consequently as it is no longer possible to set `HighRes` on a per query level anymore, this switch is now removed from the query editor.
 High resolution can still be achieved by choosing a smaller minimum period in the query editor.

-The handling of multi-valued template variables in dimension values has been changed in Grafana 6.5.
-When a multi template variable is being used, Grafana will generate a search expression.
+The handling of multi-valued template variables in dimension values has been changed in Mosaicoo 6.5.
+When a multi template variable is being used, Mosaicoo will generate a search expression.
 In the GetMetricData API, expressions are limited to 1024 characters, so it might be the case that this limit is reached when a multi-valued template variable that has a lot of values is being used.
 If this is the case, we suggest you start using `*` wildcard as dimension value instead of a multi-valued template variable.

 ## Upgrading to v6.6

 The Generic OAuth setting `send_client_credentials_via_post`, used for supporting non-compliant providers, has been removed.
-From now on, Grafana will automatically detect if credentials should be sent as part of the URL or request body for a specific provider.
+From now on, Mosaicoo will automatically detect if credentials should be sent as part of the URL or request body for a specific provider.
 The result will be remembered and used for additional OAuth requests for that provider.

 ### Important changes regarding SameSite cookie attribute